Evaluating the School’s Use of the New Primary School Sport Funding

 We have a good relationship with the schools in the partnership and take part in a number of events organised by Hayesbrook School, Bennett Memorial School, local sports clubs and primary schools in the partnership.

 We have Sports Mark Gold.
 The number of children taking part in extracurricular sport continues to rise and we have raised the maximum number of children in each sports club to accommodate this.
 We have been able to raise the number on register through allocating an extra adult helper and also through using sports and DofE leaders from local secondary schools.

 % of children taking part in extracurricular sport

 |Sept 2014-2015||73% of year 5-6 children took part in extracurricular sport and a total of 65% over the entire kS2.|

 |Sept 2015-2016||81% of year 5-6 children took part in extracurricular sport and a total of 56% over the entire KS2.
 We saw a drop over yr 3-4 due to the increase in the size of the school meaning less spaces available for yr 3-4.|

 % of pupil premium children taking part in extracurricular sport

-This year we have introduced Active club which is an inclusive club that promotes a healthy and active lifestyle.
-This club has targeted children who are semi-sporty, less active, low self-confidence or may have additional needs that have stopped them accessing other sports programmes.
+This year we are continuing with Active club which is an inclusive club that promotes a healthy and active lifestyle.
+This club targets children who are semi-sporty, less active, low self-confidence or may have additional needs that have stopped them accessing other sports programmes.